Date: Friday, August 16, 2019

-They are joined by Mike Martin, the owner of The Walls, and their winemaker, Ali Mayfield, who is committed to producing curiously different wines (just like you!).
+They are joined by Mike Martin, the owner of The Walls, who is committed to producing curiously different wines (just like you!).
 Bonus, you’ll also be joined by Managing Partner Allison Engman, who will be pouring estate-grown wines from Ambassador Wines of Washington.

 Pull up a seat around the fire pit, and keep an eye on Chef Maggie Tujillo from Aerlume to see if she’ll be tempted to cook something special over the fire (did we hear a request for s’mores?).
 Whatever ends up on the menu, the inspiration for Aerlume came from a summer afternoon spent at a Walla Walla farm, so the seasonal, local menu is sure to go beautifully with wines hailing from the region of inspiration.
 Relax and enjoy!